-Aaron Navarro is a 14-year-old teenager from Grandview, Texas.
-He’s a sophomore this year, is an active member of his high school debate team and runs 5K races (even though he’ll tell you that running isn’t his favorite thing).
+Aaron Navarro is a teenager from Grandview, Texas.
+He’s an active member of his high school debate team and runs 5K races (even though he’ll tell you that running isn’t his favorite thing).

 His mother, Christine, will tell you that the fact that he is running at all is nothing short of remarkable.